 This work will not happen in isolation.
 Continued input, involvement, and leadership from officials will be essential as these changes are implemented.
 The goal is simple: to create an environment where officials feel supported, valued, connected, and confident to continue developing within the game.

-Officials will also have the opportunity in the coming weeks to hear directly from Bevan Nichol about the findings and ask questions.
+Officials will also have the opportunity in the coming weeks to hear directly from Bevan Nichol who lead this work to learn more about the findings and ask questions.
 As always, officials or those that are interest in getting involved are encouraged to contact Kieran at any time with feedback or queries.

 Wellington Hockey sincerely thanks all officials for their time, commitment, and contribution to the game and wishes everyone a successful and enjoyable 2026 season.